 These statements are a supplement to income statements as it considers only the cash actually received and paid in form of expenses.

-- Shareholders’ Equity: It is the amount that is left over if the business was sell all of its assets and pay off debts and that makes the current value of the business.
-The same is also called capital or net worth of the company.
-A negative equity makes it harder to secure business loan but a positive equity can help you through stocks, dividends or equity.
+- Shareholders’ Equity: It is the amount that is left over if the business was sell all of its assets and pays off debts and that makes the current value of the business.
+The same is also called the capital or net worth of the company.
+Negative equity makes it harder to secure a business loan but positive equity can help you through stocks, dividends or equity.

 The following are included in Shareholders’ equity:

 (1) Initial investments are the opening balance of equity

 (2) Common and preferred stock issued are the capital stocks

 (3) Part of the revenues generated used by the sole proprietor is the owner’s draw

 (4) Profits paid to shareholders in form of dividends

 (5) Retained earnings are the sum of a business’s consecutive earnings